 Tax Bills in the Township of Conmee

-The Township office can now accept debit cards!
-We do not accept credit cards.
+The Township office can now accept debit and credit cards!

 Tax payments may be made at the Municipal Office, 19 Holland Road West or mailed to:

 Payments may also be made at the Rapport Credit Union in Kakabeka Falls or the TD Bank if you are a member.
 You will require your roll number, which is shown on your tax bill.
 You may also use their online banking services to make these payments.